Flight Delayed Due To Bad Weather. Can I Claim Compensation?

 SkyRefund will help you receive your delayed flight compensation

 Airlines often cite bad weather as the reason for the flight delay.
-Since there are many variables and it can be difficult to prove if the bad weather is prohibitive, air carriers sometimes use ‘extraordinary circumstance’ as an excuse to avoid paying compensation.
+Since there are many variables and it can be difficult to prove if the bad weather is prohibitive, air carriers sometimes claim that the bad weather is an ‘extraordinary circumstance’ as an excuse to avoid paying compensation.

 This is why you may need expert assistance.
 After you submit your claim with us, we will: